EricRosharchking/Jap/README.md

 <h3>[Two]</h3>

    1>.
 The app will keep track of the Hiragana symbols and Japanese words that the user answered wrongly.
 There will be a Review Your Mistakes function.

+   2>.
+There will be three types of mistakes
+      a. mistakes that appear only once.
+      b. mistakes that appear two or three times
+      c. mistakes that appear more than three times.

+   3>.
+The app will make all the mistakes will appear twice.
+If the p